nilsubozan/Hospital-Management-Database-Project---Database-Systems/README.md

-# HOSPITAL MANAGEMENT DATABASE PROJECT
+# Hospital Management Database Project

 This is a README file for Database Systems Term Project.
 This README file includes instructions of how to run the code properly and understanding the usage of each function.